 CBS This Morning, The Kansas City Star, WNYC, Radio Free Europe, and The BBC World Service TV interviewed and quoted Professor Kimberly Marten ahead of the US-Russia summit in Helsinki.
 Foreign Affairs also published a related article on the summit.
 Defense and security blogs War on the Rocks and Lawfare both published essays by Professor Marten this month.

-Prof. Paula Franzese wrote about new years resolutions for the New Jersey Law Journal.
+Prof. Paula Franzese wrote about tenants rights for nj.com.
 Her research and recommendations were also used by New Jersey legislators to formulate two pieces of legislation that help tenants.